Phase transitions on the dark side of the Gross-Neveu model: Spontaneous $\textrm{O}(4N)$ symmetry breaking at repulsive coupling: Introduction

 \section{Introduction}

 All two-dimensional electronic systems with massless relativistic (Dirac) spectrum at low energies exhibit an emergent enlarged orthogonal symmetry \cite{HerbutMandal}.
 Graphene, for example, has such a symmetry to be O($8$), which is reduced to U($4$) in presence of chemical potential or magnetic field.
-The mass-order-parameters \cite{HerbutQED1, HerbutQED2}, which when finite gap out the Dirac fermions while preserving Lorentz invariance, can be grouped into irreducible representations (irrep) of this larger symmetry.
-All the mass-gaps except one this way belong to the irreducible second-rank symmetric tensor, which for graphene, for example, is 35-dimensional \cite{Ryu, Herbut2012}.
+The mass-order-parameters \cite{HerbutQED1,HerbutQED2}, i.e.\ fermion bilinears whose finite expectation value gaps out the Dirac fermions while preserving Lorentz invariance, can be grouped into irreducible representations (irreps) of this larger symmetry.
+This way, all the mass-gaps except one belong to the irreducible second-rank symmetric tensor, which for graphene, for example, is 35-dimensional \cite{Ryu, Herbut2012}.
 This maximal symmetry \cite{HuangLee} of a two-dimensional Dirac system is reduced by the electron-electron (Coulomb) interactions and the lattice, which ultimately dictate the nature of the broken symmetry state that emerges at strong coupling.
 Specific quantum phase transitions into such broken-symmetry states have been a subject of numerous studies in the last two decades \cite{HerbutReview}.
 In particular, the semimetal-antiferromagnetic-insulator transition in the standard Hubbard model on the honeycomb lattice can be understood in terms of spontaneous breaking of rotational symmetry in presence of Dirac fermions \cite{Herbut2006, AssaadHerbut, HerbutReview, Sorella, Ma, Yang}.

 It is interesting to ponder the nature of the quantum phase transition and the corresponding broken symmetry in the maximally symmetric unified theory of {\it interacting} 2+1-dimensional Dirac fermions.
 Such a field theory turns out to be unique and to have been present all along: any relativistic field theory with $M$ complex fermions and the concomitant O($M$) symmetry is equivalent to the celebrated original Gross-Neveu (GN) model \cite{HerbutMandal}.
 The GN model, on the other hand, is known only to have the O($M$)-symmetry-preserving phase transition for strong interactions of certain sign, at which the inversion symmetry, which exists in addition to the O($M$), becomes spontaneously broken \cite{GrossNeveu, Zinn-Justin, Gracey, Erramilli}.
 It has been argued, nevertheless, that above certain threshold of the interaction of the opposite sign the O($M$) should break spontaneously as well \cite{HerbutMandal}.
 The nature or even the existence of such a phase transition on what one could call a ``dark side" of the GN model is presently an open problem \cite{HanHerbut1, HanHerbut2, HanHerbut3}.